 Part 2 — Cyberbullying

-While it’s an emotionally difficult topic, it’s important for you to include cyberbullying as part of Digital Citizenship Week.
+While it’s an emotionally difficult topic, it’s important for you to include cyberbullying as part of your activities this week.

 Teaching your students how to identify, stand up against, and report cyberbullying is crucial and could be one of the most important lessons you teach all year.